dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vcf-deploy-home-lab/index.en.md

     - VMs with light use, I specify the Efficient Cores.
   - Storage Configuration:
     - 1 TB NVMe for Tiered Memory @ 400% (SAMSUNG 990 PRO SSD NVMe)
+      - To specify the amount of tiered memory you want to use, you need to set a percentage.
+This percentage determines how much tiered memory is allocated relative to the physical memory.
+For example, in my lab, I have 96 GB of physical memory.
+      - Using a 400% tiered memory configuration:
+  ￼     - (96 GB * 400%) + 96 GB physical = 480 GB Total Memory.
     - 4 TB NVMe for Storage (SAMSUNG 990 PRO SSD NVMe)
     - 1 NVMe slot open for future expansion
   - (1) MS-01 runs everything in my lab but the VCF environment